diwaskunwar10/document_chatbot/README.md

 This Streamlit application allows you to interactively ask questions based on the content of uploaded PDF files using Gemini, a conversational AI model.
 Gemini uses Google's Generative AI to generate responses.
 How to Use:

 Upload PDF files using the file uploader.
 Ask your question in the text input field.
 Click on "Submit & Process" to process the PDF files and receive a response to your question.

 Installation:

 To run this application locally, make sure you have the following dependencies installed:

 first create a virtual environment

 	python -m venv venv

 activate the environment

 	source venv/bin/activate

 then clone this repo

 install the requirements

 	pip install -r requirements.txt

 Setting Up Google API Key:
-    you can create tour api key at makersuite google  https://aistudio.google.com/app/apikey after creating your api key  create a .env file in the .env file add the api key
+you can create tour api key at makersuite google  https://aistudio.google.com/app/apikey after creating your api key  create a .env file

+  	touch .env

+in the .env file add the api key

-		  GOOGLE_API_KEY="your_api_key_here"	(Replace your_api_key_here with your actual Google API key)
+	GOOGLE_API_KEY="your_api_key_here"(Replace your_api_key_here with your actual Google API key)

 Usage: